misterwavey/rpi-morse-code-sender-receiver/README.md

 =========

 this will morse blink via on-board "ACT" led, no GPIO wire needed.

-note: "ACT" led used for SD card indication, `morse_ACT.py will restore the "ACT" function for SD card when exit or interruption.
+**note**: "ACT" led used for SD card indication, `morse_ACT.py will restore the "ACT" function for SD card when exit or interruption.